| Relationship to me: | Great Great Great Great Great Great Great Uncle | Gen -8 |

 Note 5 - Children: Di Clements reports finding in the church at Evercreech, on a plain blue stone let into the west wall of the Park aisle, the words"

 Most likely, young Grace and Henry were children of Richard and Ann.
-Most likely, Grace died in October 1679 (not 1680 as implied above) and William in February 1680.
+It is also likely that Grace died in October 1679 (not 1680 as implied above) and William in February 1680.